shabin5785/Golang_notes/README.md

 - definitely set the gopath to your workspace and goroot to where we installed go.. go path defines where the pacakges we pull wll be saved.

 - file with main fn can be named anything..
-Not jut main...but nice to do that so we can easily identif.
+Not jut main...but nice to do that so we can easily identify.